HD 2039: Distance and visibility

-The star's magnitude as observed from Earth is 9; this signifies that the body is not visible with the naked eye, but can be seen with a telescope.
-HD 2039 lies roughly 280 light years from the Sun, which is about as far from the Sun as the second brightest star in the night sky, Canopus.
+The star's magnitude is 9.0; this signifies that the body is not visible with the naked eye, but can be seen with a telescope.
+HD 2039 lies 277 light years from the Sun, which is about as far from the Sun as the second brightest star in the night sky, Canopus.

 Planetary system

 In 2002, a planet was found by the Anglo-Australian Planet Search team to be orbiting the star in a very eccentric orbit.
 It has a minimum mass more than four times that of Jupiter and has an orbital period of over three years.
 The planet orbits its star at a distance of approximately two AU away; the planet Earth, in comparison, orbits at a distance of one AU away from the Sun.
 HD 2039 b's discovery was reported quietly; no press release was provided by the observatory that discovered the star's planet, and no formal announcement of the planet's existence was made.
 The entity was the 100th exoplanet to have been verified by the scientific community.